jianlins/quicksectx/README.rst

 I have brought this project back from the dead because I want a fast, simple, no-dependencies Interval tree.

+Extended with removal operations and allows pretty print to display tree structure (By Jianlin)

 License is MIT.